Semiorthogonal decompositions of equivariant derived categories of invariant divisors: Introduction

 To get applications of this theorem, one should start with some pairs $(X,G)$ for which condition (MSOD) is already known.
 We mostly focus on the case of the $S_n$ action on $\mathbb{A}^n$ (in which case the semiorthogonal decomposition of the required type was constructed in \cite{polishchuk-vandenberg-equivariant}), and also consider pairs of the form $(C_1\times\ldots\times C_n,G_1\times\ldots\times G_n)$, where for each $i$, $G_i$ is a finite group acting effectively on a smooth curve \(C_i\).

 We combine Theorem \ref{SOD+thm} with two simpler procedures: replacing $X$ by a $G$-invariant open subset and passing to the quotient by a free action of $\G_m$.
-This leads us in the case of \([V/S_n]\), where $V=\mathbb{A}^n$, to the following semiorthogonal decomposition for the projective hypersurface given by an $S_n$-invariant polynomial.
-Note that in this case the conjugacy classes in $S_n$ are numbered by partitions $\la$ of $n$.
-For each $\la$, we have the corresponding linear subspace $V_\la$ of invariants and we denote by $W_\la$ the quotient of $C(\la)$ acting effectively on $V_\la$ (see Sec.\ \ref{ssec:sym-an-decomp} for details).
+This leads us in the case of \([V/S_n]\), where $V=\mathbb{A}^n$, to the following semiorthogonal decomposition for the projective hypersurface given by an $S_n$-invariant homogeneous polynomial $f$.